HarlinLee/nonconvex-GTF-public/README.md

 # Nonconvex GTF

+R. Varma, H. Lee, J. Kovačević, and Y. Chi, “Vector-Valued Graph Trend Filtering with Non-Convex Penalties,” in *IEEE Transactions on Signal and Information Processing over Networks*, 2019. **Submitted**.

+You can view the paper on arXiv https://arxiv.org/abs/1905.12692.

 * To get results in Figure 3 (numbers can be different from random noise)

     middle panel: script_denoising_simulation.py